Pregnant wave

 Six-month-old cohort-babies

-Eighteen-month-old children
+Eighteen-month-old children and father survey

 Mother’s employment situation